Scoilnet/PhpSDKDemo/README.md

 This website demo is a quick example of how to use the [Scoilnet PHP SDK](https://github.com/Scoilnet/PhpSDK)

-For full documentation, see [Scoilnet's developer documentation](https://www.scoilnet.ie/scoilnet-api/documentation)
+For full documentation on the Scoilnet SDK, see [Scoilnet's developer documentation](https://www.scoilnet.ie/scoilnet-api/documentation)

 1) Installation
 ----------------------------------

-This demo uses [Composer](http://getcomposer.org) to manage its dependencies, so the recommended way to install it on your own server is to use it.
+This demo uses [Composer](http://getcomposer.org) to manage its dependencies.
+It is the recommended way to install it on your own server.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: